Commit-Boost/commit-boost-client/docs/docs/get_started/running.md

 ```bash
 commit-boost logs
 ```
 This will currently show all logs from the different services via the Docker logs interface.
-We're working to add [persistent](https://github.com/Commit-Boost/commit-boost-client/issues/21) logging.
+Logs are also optionally saved to file, depending on your `[logs]` configuration.

 ## Stop